 Probably most people have heard about the alkaline diet.
 This diet is also known as the name acid-alkaline diet.
 This popular diet has its roots in the many studies of Claude Bernard, a biologist.
 Claude studies the effects of the kidneys on controlling the acidity of fluids present in the body.

-It is said that this diet has different features which mark it as a healthy diet and flexible diet.
+It is said that this diet has different features which mark it as a healthy diet and a flexible diet.
 Read on, to find out more about the alkaline diet and diabetes.

 More About the Alkaline Diet and Diabetes

 The theory of this diet is that the food we consume affects the pH levels in the body.